meditation practice

 Read More

-• 7 rough spots on the meditative path
+• 7 rough spots on the path of meditation

 What makes it so hard to stick with a simple meditation we do every day?
 What gets in our way, and how can we make meditation a regular part of our lives?
 The instructions are so simple: relax and just be aware of what is happening in the present moment.
 And yet we find this…